nrl240/demo-react-router/README.md

 ### **Step 2** - Using `render` to pass props
 - Let's say we don't want to import our jobHistory inside of the `Experience` component, and we would prefer to have it "higher up" in our application and pass it "down" using React-Router's `<Route>` `render` syntax
-  - Refactor the `App` component and demonstrate that no props are not logging to the console with the following:
+  - Refactor the `App` component and demonstrate that no props are logging to the console with the following:
     ```jsx
     import jobHistory from './Data/jobHistory'